 The details and descriptions of the Executive Committee are delineated in Article III, Section 2, of these Bylaws.

 The Nominating Committee shall be comprised of the Immediate Past President as Chairman, the President, the President-Elect, the Vice President, and one member elected by the Council.
-The latter should be elected by the Council as the last order of business at the International Council meeting held immediately prior to the meeting of the Nominating Committee.
+The latter should be elected by the Council as the last order of business at the International Council meeting.
 Wherein one of the five (5) designated members of the Nominating Committee is absent, a new fifth member would be elected from and by the entire Council, prior to its adjournment.
 The Nominating Committee cannot nominate a member of that Committee for any office.
 The Secretary General will act as an advisor to the Committee and provide guidance to it, but will not be a voting member.
-A meeting shall occur at the conclusion of the International Council’s Annual Meeting.
 The nominated candidates will be announced to the International Council not later than 30 days prior to the election.
 A verbal report may be released by committee members to International Councilors at the conclusion of their meeting.
 This Committee shall present a list of nominees for the offices to be filled at the Annual Meeting of the International Council.
 If for any reason, a nominee becomes unable to serve if selected, the Nominating Committee may present a replacement nominee or nominees up until the opening gavel of the International Council’s annual meeting.
 These nominees shall fulfill the requirements as set forth in this Constitution and Bylaws.
 Further nominations from the floor may be made by any member of the International Council.

 The process of nomination and endorsement by a Section of the College should involve the following actions: Submit name, certified by the President of the Section, to the Secretary General not later than 60 days prior to the annual meeting of the International Council.
 Examination and scrutiny of candidates by the Nominating Committee: This scrutiny should include the examination of the history of the candidate on ICD Council and the holding of some positions of importance, that the candidate or candidates fulfilled the requirements of experience, past performance in an appropriate capacity, communication skills, enthusiasm, etc. The final function of the Nominating Committee is to bring forward the name of a favored candidate for office consideration by the Council.
 Nominations are permitted from Sections, Regions or Councilors.